- Q: What is Whole Body Vibration Training?

 A: We don't recommend starting any new modes of training while they are pregnant and whole body vibration falls under that category.

 - Q: Is Whole Body Vibration the same as occupational/workplace vibration?

 A: It's not.
-Whole body vibration is a harmonic controlled form of exercise that is performed 2-3 times a week.
+Whole body vibration is a harmonic controlled form of exercise that is performed 2 to 3 times a week.

 - Q: Where is my serial number located on my Power Plate?

 A: On the back of the column at the bottom (the white sticker with bar code).

 - Q: Does my Power Plate have an On/Off Switch?

 A: On the back of the column, near the bottom, you will find an On/Off rocker type switch.
 "0" = Off, "l" = On